alibazla/Coursera_Getting-and-Cleaning-Data/CodeBook.md

 CodeBook:
-Description of the variables, the data, and any transformations or work that you performed to clean up the data Data Source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Description of the variables, the data, and any transformations or work that was performed to clean up the data Data Source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones